yahoo/bgdocs/doc-site/content/en/jvm/tutorial-2.md

           desiredTemperature.update(desiredTemperature.value() + 1);
 {{< / highlight >}}

-Now when you run the code you will see that the temperature appears at the beginning.
+Now when you run the code you will see that the temperature also appears at the beginning.

 `getDidAdd()` is a getter method on Extent (which we subclass).
 It returns a `State<Boolean>` resource that becomes `true` during the event that the extent is added to the graph.
 We add this resource to our list of demands.
 So our behavior will also run once at the beginning.